observablehq/plot/README.md

 #### Layout options

-These options determine the overall layout of the plot; all are specified as numbers representing pixels:
+These options determine the overall layout of the plot; all are specified as numbers in pixels:

 * **marginTop** - the top margin
 * **marginRight** - the right margin